Text and video by TIM FAULKNER/ecoRI News staff

 These two issues were the focus of the one-person PUC hearing recently held at the Community College of Rhode Island.

 Only one PUC member was present, because newly appointed commissioner Marion Gold recused herself from the hearing for having previously stated support for a power plant while serving as director of the state Office of Energy Resources.
-The third commissioner, chair Margaret Curran, also serves on the Energy Facilities Siting Board (EFSB) and wasn't present at the June 30 hearing.
+The third commissioner, chair Margaret Curran, also serves on the Energy Facility Siting Board (EFSB) and wasn't present at the June 30 hearing.

 The lone PUC commissioner, Herbert DeSimone Jr., explained that the PUC is examining need and cost at the behest of the EFSB.
 After getting a report from the PUC and several state entities, the EFSB will render a decision about issuing a license to build the power plant by the end of this year or early 2017.

 The four-hour listening session began with testimony from Rep. Cale Keable and Sen. Paul Fogarty.
 The Burrillville Democrats lambasted the developers as out-of-touch corporate lobbyists.

 “The company wouldn’t know Burrillville from Buffalo,” said Fogarty, noting that a thorough economic impact study is missing to determine the true costs of the natural-gas-and-diesel power plant.